coleifer/peewee/docs/peewee/database.rst

 For a high-level overview of working with transactions, check out the :ref:`transactions cookbook <working_with_transactions>`.

+For notes on deferring instantiation of database, for example if loading configuration at run-time, see the notes on :ref:`deferring initialization <deferring_initialization>`.

 .. note::
     The internals of the :py:class:`Database` and :py:class:`BaseAdapter` will be of interest to anyone interested in adding support for another database driver.